Let's talk about software development prioritization as well as the development cycle.

 - Prefer many small Pull Requests (PR) over one large PR.

-- Build artifacts (build).
+- Build the binary (build).

-- Conduct unit tests (test).
+- Conduct the unit test (test).

-- Conduct User Acceptance Testing (UAT).
+- Conduct the User Acceptance Testing (UAT).

-- If the build passes the UAT verification, make it a release candidate and deploy the build into the production environment (deploy).
+- Make the release and deploy the build into the production environment (deploy).

 - Git branch management